 State Legislatures Consider Numerous Valuation Issues

-The legislatures in 43 states, the District of Columbia and all five U.S. territories are in session.
-The Appraisal Institute’s Washington office is currently tracking 75 pending measures, and continues to work with its chapters, regions and state coalitions to help shape public policy affecting AI Professionals and the valuation profession.
-Of note:
+The legislatures in 30 states, the District of Columbia, Guam, the Northern Mariana Islands and the U.S. Virgin Islands are currently in session.
+The Appraisal Institute’s Washington office continues to work with its chapters, regions and state coalitions to help shape public policy affecting AI professionals and the valuation profession.